rickkbarbosa/check_stockprices/README.md

 # check_stockprices
 Tracks Stock Market Prices (Ações)

-Uses the website http://br.advfn.com and https://fundamentus.com to collects Stock prices.
+Uses https://fundamentus.com.br API to collects Stock prices.

-Additionally, contains a Zabbix 4.4 template to stores collected data.
+Additionally, contains a Zabbix 7.0 template to stores collected data.

 HOW TO USE THIS REPOSITORY
 ==========================